-CATEGORIES Action, Comedy, Drama, Romance, Thrillers, New Releases, Box Office Predictions, Movie News, UK Box Office, New Releases, Cinematical, UK Box OfficeThe power of the adolescent libido and the need for a good laugh were proven when the teen sex romp Superbad outdid all the competition on its opening weekend.
+CATEGORIES Action, Comedy, Drama, Romance, Thrillers, New Releases, Box Office Predictions, Movies, UK Box Office, New Releases, Cinematical, UK Box OfficeThe power of the adolescent libido and the need for a good laugh were proven when the teen sex romp Superbad outdid all the competition on its opening weekend.
 Rush Hour 3 and The Bourne Ultimatum covered the two and three spots, with the fourth-place The Simpsons Movie clinging to the top five for the fourth consecutive week.
 When all was said and done, this is what the final tally looked like.

 1. Superbad: $31.2 million.